thecredibleway/thecredibleway-com/docs/faq/questions/arent-the-gospels-full-of-contradictions.md

 contradiction.
 The focus of ancient biography was often on the overall themes, rather than precise chronological details.

 Additionally, the Gospels were based on oral traditions that had been passed down by Jesus' disciples and other eyewitnesses.
-Oral transmission of stories was a well-established practice in the ancient world, and scholars agree that the Gospels were based on reliable oral traditions.
-While oral traditions are subject to variation over time, the core message of the Gospels - the life, death, and resurrection of Jesus—remains consistent across all four accounts.
+Oral transmission of stories was a well-established practice in the ancient world and scholars agree that the Gospels were based on reliable oral traditions.
+While oral traditions are subject to variation over time, the core message of the Gospels - the life, death and resurrection of Jesus—remains consistent across all four accounts.

 :::info[Oral Tradition]